influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 - **queries per second only** (no data is being written)
 - **simultaneous queries and writes per second**

-## Storage: type, amount, and configuration

-### Storage volume and IOPS

-Consider the type of storage you'll need and the amount.
-InfluxDB is designed to run on solid state drives (SSDs) and memory-optimized cloud instances, for example, AWS EC2 R5 or R4 instances.
-InfluxDB isn't tested on hard disk drives (HDDs) and we don't recommend HDDs for production.
-For best results, InfluxDB servers must have a minimum of 1000 IOPS on the storage to ensure recovery and availability.
-We recommend at least 2000 IOPS for rapid recovery of cluster data nodes after downtime.

-See your cloud provider documentation for IOPS detail on your storage volumes.

-### Bytes and compression

-Database names, [measurements](/influxdb/v1.7/concepts/glossary/#measurement), [tag keys](/influxdb/v1.7/concepts/glossary/#tag-key), [field keys](/influxdb/v1.7/concepts/glossary/#field-key), and [tag values](/influxdb/v1.7/concepts/glossary/#tag-value) are stored only once and always as strings.
-Only [field values](/influxdb/v1.7/concepts/glossary/#field-value) and [timestamps](/influxdb/v1.7/concepts/glossary/#timestamp) are stored per-point.

-Non-string values require approximately three bytes.
-String values require variable space as determined by string compression.

-### Separate `wal` and `data` directories

-When running InfluxDB in a production environment, store the `wal` directory and the `data` directory on separate storage devices.
-This optimization significantly reduces disk contention under heavy write load──an important consideration if the write load is highly variable.
-If the write load does not vary by more than 15%, the optimization is probably not necessary.

 {{< tab-labels >}}
 {{% tabs %}}
 [10,000 series](#)